asopinka/mcdonalds-api/README.md

 }
 ```

+### Parameters

 For `<REGION>`, be sure to use any of the following 2-letter countries.
 Each country is divided into its continent(s) and sorted from highest number of McDonald's restaurants to lowest.

+When calling `getLocations` include a latitude, a longitude, the radius around that point you would like to search, and the count of results you would like back.

 ### North America